astronomer/docs/learn/airflow-dbt.md

 [dbt Core](https://docs.getdbt.com/) is an open-source library for analytics engineering that helps users build interdependent SQL models for in-warehouse data transformation, using ephemeral compute of data warehouses.

-The [Astronomer dbt provider](https://astronomer.github.io/astronomer-cosmos/), also known as Cosmos, allows you to automatically create Airflow tasks from dbt models, seamlessly integrating dbt jobs into your Airflow orchestration environment.
+The [Astro dbt provider](https://astronomer.github.io/astronomer-cosmos/), also known as Cosmos, allows you to automatically create Airflow tasks from dbt models, seamlessly integrating dbt jobs into your Airflow orchestration environment.
 Running dbt Core with Airflow allows you implement event-based scheduling of dbt and integrate with other tools in your data ecosystem, while maintaining full observability of dbt model runs from the Airflow UI.

 :::info